 Almost all of deaths from cervical cancer could be prevented by regular screenings and follow-up care.
 These simple screening tests are recommended for women between ages 21 and 65, and they can be done in a doctor’s office.
 Women should start getting Pap tests regularly at age 21, or earlier if there are multiple sexual partners.
 The screening interval is up to the physician and it might be influenced by recommendations from professional societies.
 If test results are normal, the chances of getting cervical cancer until the next screening is low.

 It used to be that sexually active women would have Pap screening annually.
 Less frequent screening recently has inadvertently led to a decrease in STD screening as well.
+Perhaps more people are deciding to use home kits to test for STDs?
+Some have said that this mylab box home kit discount makes it easier to keep on track with monitoring your sexual health.
 The good news is that when problems are detected by routine screening in the precancer stage, it is almost unheard of to have progression of the precancers to actual cancer.

 Vaccines are now available to protect against the types of HPV that most often cause cervical cancer.
 The Gardasil 9 HPV currently vaccine currently gives the most protection against cervical cancer for girls and women.
 It is almost always covered by insurance.
 This HPV vaccine protects against the specific strains of HPV that most often cause cervical, vaginal, and vulvar cancers.
 HPV vaccines are approved for girls and young women from 9 through 26.
 Experts recommend that all girls get an HPV vaccine before any sexual activity, preferably by the time they are 11 or 12.